Sausageinforest/BoxesOfFriendship/README.md

 # BoxesOfFriendship

-**BoxesOfFriendship** is an interactive project that connects two "friendship boxes" using Raspberry Pi or any Wi-Fi-enabled microcontroller (such as ESP8266).
+**BoxesOfFriendship** is an interactive project that connects two "friendship boxes" using Raspberry Pi or any Wi-Fi-enabled microcontroller (such as ESP8266) via the MQTT protocol.
 By pressing a button on one box, an MQTT message is sent to the paired box, triggering actions like lighting up LEDs.
 This setup enables real-time, wireless interaction between users, fostering a sense of connection regardless of physical distance.

 ## Project Features

 1. **Flexible Hardware Options**: Use a Raspberry Pi or any Wi-Fi-enabled microcontroller (e.g., ESP8266).
 2. **Customizable Components**: Supports any length of addressable LED strips and various types of buttons (touch-sensitive or standard).
 3. **MQTT Broker Choice**: Utilize a public broker (such as HiveMQ) or set up your own private broker.
+4. **Interactive Button Actions**:
+   - **Single Press**: The LED strip lights up and fades out in pink.
+   - **Double Press**: A pink light chaser runs along the strip.
+   - **Triple Press**: A rainbow light chaser runs along the strip.

 ## Assembly and Setup for ESP8266 (Wemos D1 Mini)